Rhea (moon): Possible ring system

 On March 6, 2008, NASA announced that Rhea may have a weak ring system.
 This would mark the first discovery of rings around a moon.
 The rings' existence was inferred by observed changes in the flow of electrons trapped by Saturn's magnetic field as Cassini passed by Rhea.
 Dust and debris could extend out to Rhea's Hill sphere, but were thought to be denser nearer the moon, with three narrow rings of higher density.
 The case for a ring was strengthened by the subsequent finding of the presence of a set of small ultraviolet-bright spots distributed along Rhea's equator (interpreted as the impact points of deorbiting ring material).
 However, when Cassini made targeted observations of the putative ring plane from several angles, there was no evidence of ring material found, suggesting that another explanation for the earlier observations is needed.

 Exploration

-The first images of Rhea were obtained by Voyager 1 & 2 spacecraft in 1980–1981.
+The first images of Rhea were obtained by the Voyager spacecraft in 1980–1981.

 There were five close targeted fly-bys by the Cassini orbiter, which was one part of the dual orbiter and lander Cassini–Huygens mission.
 Launched in 1997, Cassini–Huygens was targeted at the Saturn system; in total it took more than 450 thousand images.
-Cassini passed Rhea at a distance of 500 km on November 26, 2005; at a distance of 5,750 km on August 30, 2007; at a distance of 100 km on March 2, 2010; at 69 km flyby on January 11, 2011; and a last flyby at 992 km on March 9, 2013.
+Cassini passed Rhea at a distance of on November 26, 2005; at a distance of 5,750 km on August 30, 2007; at a distance of 100 km on March 2, 2010; at 69 km flyby on January 11, 2011; and a last flyby at 992 km on March 9, 2013.